Flare576/scripts/js/README.md

 normal process, and if it works, everything goes as if `sideLoad.js` isn't even there.

 If something isn't found, we jump to action and run an `npm -g install` of the package.
-Then, we add a flag we can detect to the command arguments and spin off a child NodeJS project.
+Then, we add a flag we can detect to the command arguments and spin off a child NodeJS process.
 Why?
 Node was running before the module existed, and there's no way to tell Node to re-load it's inventory.

 That child process attempts to do the same thing, and if **IT** finds a missing dependency, it also installs it.